onflow/flow-cli/CONTRIBUTING.md

 ## Exit
 CLI should return zero status unless it is shut down because of an error.
 This will allow chaining of commands and interfacing with other cli.
-If a command is long running then provide description how to exit it (press ctrl+c to stop).
+If a command is long running then provide description how to exit it (e.g. "Press Ctrl+C to stop").
 ```
 exit status 1
 ```